gapdays/gapdays2017-fall/abstract_CAP.md

 ---
-layout: page
+layout: default
-title: Constructive Category Theory and Applications to Algebraic Geometry
 permalink: /abstracts/CAP
 ---

-### Sebastian Gutsche
+## Sebastian Gutsche

+### Constructive Category Theory and Applications to Algebraic Geometry

 Many structures in abstract algebra and computer algebra can be organized as categories and many algorithms boil down to basic